litagin02/rvc-tts-webui/README.md

 ## Locate RVC models

-Locate your RVC models in `weights/` directory as follows:
+Place your RVC models in `weights/` directory as follows:

 ```bash
 weights